elastic-rs/elastic/README.md

 # `elastic_requests`

 `elastic_requests` is a strongly-typed, code-generated implementation of the Elasticsearch REST API for Rust.

+This library doesn't provide HTTP transport directly, it's used by [`elastic_hyper`](https://github.com/elastic-rs/elastic-hyper) for that.

 The goal is to be zero-allocation where possible, so request types are just wrappers around potentially owned data.
 A structure is generated for each REST endpoint, that generate url paths from the given parameters.